 Barbara Decker, guest curator of the exhibit, 'What's Past is Prologue: A House Brimming with Stories,' said she wanted to include all the stories connected to the house, because there are so many and they are very diverse.
 "I started with the land before the house was built, which gets into the early history of St. Louis and native Americans whose skills in furs really attracted founder Pierre Laclede to the land."

 Decker used many large illustrations from early St. Louis so that visitors will get a sense of the energy of the stories through the visual images.
 The exhibit also follows poet Eugene Field's story, including items he collected such as rare wind-up toys.
 He is famous for works such as Wynken, Blynken and Nod, and The Gingham Dog and The Calico Cat.

 During the holiday season, the original home is filled with traditional 19th century Christmas decorations including two rare trees created from feathers.
-"Our first floor feather tree is made out of goose feathers, plucked, hand-dyed and wrapped around the branches of the tree.
 The ornaments are from the 1920s and 1930s as well.
-An array of toys beneath the tree in the front parlour is from our collection," said Bliss, adding enthusiasically that the staff put up the decorations.